 Step 1: Prepare Your Pot and Pan

-First, place the rack that came with your Instant Pot in the bottom of the inner liner.
+First, place the trivet that came with your Instant Pot in the bottom of the inner liner.
 Pour in two cups of water.

-Then, line a 7-inch cake pan with parchment paper.
+Then, line a 7-inch cake pan or spring form pan with parchment paper.
 Spray the paper with cooking spray.

 Step 2: Prepare Batter

-To make the batter, combine two eggs and one cup of granulated sugar in a medium bowl and beat until fluffy and smooth.
+To make the batter, combine two eggs and one cup sugar in a medium bowl and beat until fluffy and smooth.

 Then, add 1/2 cup of oil, 2/3 cup cocoa powder, 1/2 teaspoon of vanilla, and 1/4 teaspoon of salt to the egg mixture.
-Beat for one minute.
+Beat on medium high for one minute.